-There is no question that these markets are more than tradeable, but with my mantra of ‘first protect your bank’, it makes sense to deem this entire covid hysteria period as a period of increased risk of losses, and unexpected results.
+There is no question that trading these Betfair markets is more than possible, but with my mantra of 'first protect your Betfair bank', it makes sense to deem this entire covid hysteria period as a period of increased risk of losses, and unexpected results.
 Finally, you should consider the effect this hysteria is having not only on footballers, but on other traders.
 Everyone is cautious, nervous even, so you need to factor that into your trading and your expectations for where the markets will go.

 Also, a few people asked me if I could extend the discount over the Xmas period as they are too busy to do any studying until then.
 I only then realised I made the discount expire on 1st December.
 That was meant to be 1st January!
 Sorry.
 I am editing that now, and will add a few 'hangover recovery' days.